briney/abcloud/README.md

 Launch a basic cluster named 'test' with a master and 2 workers, all m3.large:
 `./abcloud launch test --workers 2`

-Launch a basic 'test' cluster with spot instance workers and a max price of $1.00/hr:
+Launch a basic 'test' cluster with spot instance workers at a max price of $1.00/hr:
 `./abcloud launch test --workers 2 --spot-price 1.00`

+Add two nodes to the 'test' cluster (reserved instances):
+`./abcloud resize test --add-nodes 2`

+Remove two nodes from the 'test' cluster (removes most recently added first)
+`./abcloud resize test --remove-nodes 2`

 SSH into the master instance of the 'test' cluster:
 `./abcloud sshmaster test`